UmiNetwork/op-move/sdk/hardhat-moved/README.md

 ```

 On another tab reload the built plugin package and compile the contracts.
+Make sure to create an `.env` file using the `.env.example` template.
 ```
 cd sdk/hardhat-example
 yarn add --force -D file:../hardhat-moved && npx hardhat compile